Kyyross/SAW/README.md

 v.0.3.8

 to Do:
+minor:
+-MODALS V
+-authentication repeat password1 -> password==password1 V
+-take new images and background V
+-place a color for the text for categories and transition?
+-color warning -> green and red in globalvar
+-clear warning correctly ?
+-optimize Ui Button SignIn and SignUp V
+-filtri parolacce in username (10 sec)
+-button show/hide characters in password V
+-sostituire prompt con modal per rem categ and rem trans (10 sec)
+major:
+-fix SaveWork (!!!)

--make a view for the state. (in corso) -(optional)implement firebase(database), so fix operations restful.
+-(optional)implement firebase(database), so fix operations restful. (!!!!!)
 -optmize lighthouse (in corso)

 Done: